 - $10,000 equity in vehicles

-- Income or cash that exceeds what you would receive from Income Support core benefits
+- not have income that exceeds what you would receive from Income Support core benefits

 - be willing to apply for other income programs that you may be eligible to receive (such as Employment Insurance)

 Ability to work

 - unable to work for a short time, or

 - need help to access training to find a job, or